 I'm a writer and analyst with 30 years' experience writing data-driven documentation.
 My field of expertise (70,000 hours of experience) is correlative anthologies - works that have multiple contributors but one message.
 These are proposals, project execution plans, and business plans for major ventures.
 Other examples are text books or user manuals that have multiple contributors.

 I am a Christian, specifically, a Latter-day Saint, who was once an atheist.
 My faith returned in early 2016 due to discovering something I know is impossible about the New Testament: It is a correlative anthology (my area of expertise) because it has a single, coherent cosmology or picture despite its authors didn't work within a common frame (beneath a team lead or follow a common specification such as author instructions or guidelines) and neither was there a common editor who harmonized the NT books to create a single message.

 When one understands how correlative anthologies are made and know they require two external constraints that didn't exist with the New Testament writers; it is as if one is seeing God write the New Testament himself.

 I write on a variety of subjects:

-THE GOD WHO WASHES FEET: Assessing Christianity's Credibility (approx 600 pages, $31.99 HC) is the first book to detail an astonishing fact about the New Testament: It is the world's only unedited, frameless, correlative anthology.
+THE GOD WHO WASHES FEET: Assessing Christianity's Credibility (approx 600 pages, $31.99 HC) is the first book to detail an astonishing objective fact about the New Testament: It is a frameless, unharmonized, correlative anthology.

 Somehow, nine authors wrote 27 books containing at least 55 major doctrines and 180 doctrinal concepts that perfectly fit together to create a single cosmology--without using a common editor to harmonize the books, and without writing within a common frame (using the same guidelines, standards, specifications).

 The New Testament should not exist.
-It is impossible for multiple authors to produce deliverables that are perfectly harmonious with one another, without using a common editor or write within a common frame, because humans cannot read each other's minds.
+It is impossible for multiple authors to produce deliverables that blend, without using a common harmonizing editor or write within a common frame, because humans cannot read each other's minds.